You're Thirteen, You're Beautiful, and You're Mine

-You're Thirteen, You're Beautiful, and You're Mine is a live EP by Australian pub rock band Cold Chisel, recorded at the Regent Theatre in Sydney in October 1978, and released in November.
+You're Thirteen, You're Beautiful, and You're Mine is a live EP by Australian pub rock band Cold Chisel, recorded at the Regent Theatre in Sydney in October 1978 and released in November 1978.

 After a long period of unavailability, the EP was re-released as a bonus disc with the second pressing of the compilation album Chisel (1991).
 The EP was later made available digitally, as well as reissued on disc in 2011.

 Details

 The title is a parody of the song "You're Sixteen" by the Sherman Brothers, which was popularized in 1960 by Johnny Burnette and in 1973 by Ringo Starr.
 Barnes later said, "At this stage, we were listening to Jerry Lee Lewis and somebody suggested we call the EP 'You're Sixteen, You're Beautiful and You're Mine' after the Jerry Lee Lewis song.
 I thought because Jerry Lee married his 13-year-old cousin...."
-(Note 'You're Sixteen' was not, however, by Lewis).
-Walker later said the title was "dreamed up at a drunken recording session, and obviously ten thousand other people thought it was funny too."
+(Note: 'You're Sixteen' was not, however, by Lewis).
+Walker later said the title was "dreamed up at a drunken recording session, and obviously ten thousand other people thought it was funny too".

-The front and back cover of the album feature some female nudity, courtesy of a flatmate of Barnes' then girlfriend.
-Barnes describes it as, "the best photo shoot we ever did."
+The front and back covers of the album feature some female nudity, courtesy of a flatmate of Barnes' then girlfriend.
+Barnes describes it as "the best photo shoot we ever did".
 This is the only Cold Chisel album to date which features nudity as part of the cover art.
-Photographer Greg Noakes said, "the band said they knew of a great toilet for the shoot."
+Photographer Greg Noakes said, "the band said they knew of a great toilet for the shoot".